 How to Use Almond Oil in Your Routine

 Almond oil’s versatility, rich history and scientifically backed benefits make it an invaluable addition to almost any beauty routine.
-Whether you’re looking to deeply hydrate and rejuvenate your skin, strengthen and restore your hair or even care for your nails, almond oil can help.
+Whether you’re looking to deeply hydrate your skin, restore your hair or care for your nails, almond oil can help.
 Its enduring use for centuries across cultures is due to its ability to deliver results.
-However, as with anything in life, consistency and patience is key.
+However, as with anything in life, consistency and patience are key.
 Almond oil will work best as part of a comprehensive skincare routine.
-Also, whilst largely safe you should always do a patch test before using for the first time to check of allergies or reactions.
-Check with your healthcare provider first before using if you have a chronic skin condition or food allergies.
+Also, whilst largely safe, you should always do a patch test before using for the first time to check for allergies or reactions.
+Just check with your healthcare provider first before using if you have a chronic skin condition or food allergies.